bcgov/data-publication/pages/we_value_your_contributions.md

    1. `git remote add --track master upstream git://github.com/bcgov/data-standards.git`
    1. `git fetch upstream`
    1. `git merge upstream/master`
-		1. If both are in sync the follow message will display "Already up to date"
+		1. If both are in sync the follow message will display "Already up to date".

 ### Make changes to pages or add new pages